And modern education has made you poorly equipped to understand it when it does

 Yet, as it is in many areas, the Internet is a double-edged sword.
 It cuts both ways.

 Literature courses often have onerous reading requirements.
 The text is dense.
 Speed reading techniques aren’t as effective.
-Reading 100 pages of something like Gabriel Garcia Marquez’s 100 Years of Solitude or James Joyce’s A Portrait of the Artist as a Young Man is far more taxing than reading the equivalent number of words of journalism or a potboiler.
+Reading 100 pages of something like Gabriel Garcia Marquez’s 100 Years of Solitude or James Joyce’s A Portrait of the Artist as a Young Man is far more taxing than reading the same number of words of journalism or a potboiler.

 Today, many reactions and summaries of these works are available between the summary sites and online reviews.
 Instead of reading the work and coming up with your own reaction to the work, you can go online and search for someone else’s.
 Faking has never been easier.